 Community Police Academy

 Have you ever wondered what the police are doing when you see a patrol car rushing to get somewhere?
 Join Kent Police for an informative series of classes about our department.
-The next session of the Community Police Academy will begin on Wednesday, March 12, 2014.
-Registration is now open for the upcoming Community Police Academy.
-You may go to the application at the bottom of this page, complete the application and submit it online.
+The current session of the Community Police Academy began Wednesday, March 12, 2014.
+Registration is now closed.

 There is no cost for participating in the Community Police Academy.
 It is open to adults, 18 years or older, that live, work, or have an interest in the City of Kent and the Kent Police Department.
 For security reasons, all applicants must pass a background check.
 Persons with a felony conviction or recent misdemeanor conviction will not be considered for participation.